 Say It With Me: Donald Trump is Weak

-One evening when I was in high school, a friend’s hard-edged, Republican mother revealed to me her preference for the 1980 Republican candidate to challenge a president, Jimmy Carter, who was struggling with the economy, energy policy, and the hostage-taking in Iran.
+One evening when I was in high school, a friend’s hard-edged, Republican mother revealed to me her preference for the 1980 GOP candidate to challenge a president, Jimmy Carter, who was struggling with the economy, energy policy, and the hostage-taking in Iran.
 “I like Connally,” she said, referencing former Texas governor and Nixon Treasury secretary John Connally.
 Why did she want Connally, who in 1974 had been tried and acquitted on federal bribery and perjury charges, and not Ronald Reagan, George H.W.
 Bush, or other contenders?
 “He’s a little bit crooked,” she said.
 “That’s what we need right now.”

 That lady was ahead of her time.
 In 2016, a good number of voters, clearly, backed Trump because of racial attitudes, because his “Make America Great Again” message was code for enhancing the power and preeminence of white people.
 But many also were attracted to the idea of not just the seemingly decisive boss of NBC’s “The Apprentice,” but a strongman, a borderline villain, someone with an established record of stretching the rules and breaking the law, of associating with mobsters and other unsavory characters, of insulting people and brawling in public — a man divorced from moral principles whom they thought would fight, and, if necessary, fight dirty, for them and for America, at a time when they felt they and also their country had been pushed around by powerful forces: big corporations, big government, hordes of immigrants, other countries.